 Norway was a part of Denmark for several hundred years which is why the Norwegian and Danish languages are very similar to this day.
 This similarity however is mainly limited to their written form, as the pronunciation of these two languages differs quite a bit.

 The closeness between spoken and written Norwegian makes it a great entry point for someone wishing to learn a Scandinavian language.
-The Danish language on the other hand has a pronunciation which is much more difficult for English native speakers.
+The Danish language on the other hand has a pronunciation that is much more difficult for English native speakers.

 Even though Danes and Norwegians often joke about the pronunciation of each other's languages, they share much of the same vocabulary and grammar.